Fauli/led-lattice/README.md

 ![in-action-without-matte-paper](/images/in-action-without-matte-paper.gif)

-Check in between 🥳
+Testing it out 🥳

 ### Step 9: Coloring (optionally)

-I decided to color the outside of the lattice black to make it not stand out too much in a dark dance room.
+I decided to color the outside of the lattice black to make it not stand out too much on a dark dance floor.

 ![coloring](/images/coloring.png)

 ### Step 10: Attach matte transparent paper

 Attach the electronics to the lattice.
 Secure all components and tidy up the wiring.

 ![TODO-added-matte-paper](/images/with-paper.png)